-Originally Published: December 1, 1993 - Last Updated / Reviewed On: December 6, 2010
+Originally Published: December 1, 1993 - Last Updated / Reviewed On: July 14, 2015

 What about hives?

-- constricting clothing
+- Constricting clothing

-- insect stings/bites
+- Insect stings/bites

-- recent (viral) infections
+- Recent (viral) infections

-An allergic reaction may begin with hives and quickly progress to become more serious, even life-threatening.
+As with other allergic reactions, it's possible to recognize and then avoid triggers that can cause hives.
+At times, the exact cause of hives can be obvious, but other situations may require more in-depth detective work.
+Sometimes, an allergic reaction may begin with hives and quickly progress to become more serious, even life-threatening.
 Symptoms of an anaphylactic reaction include difficulty breathing or swallowing, lightheadedness, rapid or irregular heartbeat, and/or loss of consciousness.
 The person may need to go to a hospital for immediate care.

-- cold packs or baths (rather than hot baths or showers)
+- Cold packs or baths (rather than hot baths or showers)

-- wearing loose-fitting clothing
+- Wear loose-fitting clothing

-- minimizing strenuous activities
+- Minimize strenuous activities